 8. Once you are comfortable with the child’s ability to bite and chew, dip the chew tools into puréed or sticky foods and continue the biting and chewing exercises.
 Pairing these tools with real food helps to bridge the gap between practicing chewing and actually chewing real food.
 If using the Z-Vibe, you can also put food inside a Bite Tube Tip (pictured above) - when the child bites down, they'll be 'rewarded' with a taste of food to help connect the concept of chewing to getting food.

-9. To assist with texture acceptance, begin using the Grabber and progress to the Textured Grabber.
+9. To assist with texture acceptance, begin using the smooth Grabber and progress to the Textured Grabber.
 Then dip the Textured Grabber into puréed or sticky foods and continue with biting and chewing exercises.
 If using the Z-Vibe, begin using the Bite-n-Chew Tip and progress to the Textured Bite-n-Chew Tip.

 10. Have a drink handy in case the child needs to take a sip in between exercises.